 Knowledge of a Discipline

-Graduates will be able to communicate scientific results, information or arguments, to a range of audiences using multiple mediums (e.g., print, oral and via an online presence).
+Graduates will be able to communicate scientific results and information to a wide range of audiences using multiple mediums (e.g., print, oral and via an online presence).

 Ethical Conduct and Social Responsibility